sandeeppanda92/aib-data/md/cosmos-faq.md

 ### How do I get Atoms?

 If you participated in the fundraiser, you can check your suggested atom balance at [fundraiser.cosmos.network](https://fundraiser.cosmos.network).
-If not, you must wait until the <router-link to="/roadmap">Cosmos Network launches</router-link> and Atoms are traded on exchanges.
+If not, you must wait until the [Cosmos Network launches](/roadmap) and Atoms are traded on exchanges.

 ### Which exchanges will Atoms trade on?